 First off, from what I learned via many online reviews that the stock grease in this Dual-action Polisher is somewhat low quality and causes a lot of noise during operation.
-Last night I finally had the opportunity to prove it true to my neighbors around 2AM outside my garage, in Hollywood hills.
+Last night I finally had the opportunity to prove it true to my neighbors around 2AM outside my house, in Hollywood hills.
 They didn’t like it, or the 47 Lamborghinis.

 Hence being a good neighbor, I have decided to re-grease this DA Polisher to make peace with everyone temporarily.
 Let’s jump right in.

 I – What You Need

 You don’t need a lot of tools for this project.
 Simply find yourself an additional screwdriver and a long nose plier besides the supplied wrench and hex key that come with the DA Polisher box, here in my garage.

 1. Use the wrench to re-position the balance block undernearth the backing plate.
 When the balance block is out of the way, you should be able to see the black hexagon spindle behind.

 2. Stick the wrench in to lock the spindle from spinning.
 Then rotate the backing plate counter-clockwise.